 METHODS: Participants (N=400) will be recruited from two urban mental health organizations and complete a 4-week induction period where they will be reinforced for submitting samples for uEtG testing.
 Participants who attain a mean uEtG >349mg/mL will be randomized to receive either Usual CM, High-Magnitude CM, or Shaping CM for 16weeks.
 Differences in abstinence, assessed by uEtG, will be examined during treatment and during a 12-month follow-up.
 Measures of negative emotionality, alcohol reinforcer salience, and executive functioning will be gathered at study intake and used to predict treatment outcomes.

 DISCUSSION: This novel approach to CM will use an alcohol biomarker to identify those at risk for treatment non-response and determine if adaptations to CM might improve outcomes for this group.

 Oluwoye, Oladunni; Skalisky, Jordan; Burduli, Ekaterina; Chaytor, Naomi S; McPherson, Sterling; Murphy, Sean M; Herron, Jalene; Hirchak, Katherine; Burley, Mason; Ries, Richard K; Roll, John M; and McDonell, Michael G, "Using a randomized controlled trial to test whether modifications to contingency management improve outcomes for heavy drinkers with serious mental illness."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 285.